 The Audit Appeal

-In this edition Heather Gordon, Senior Associate, with our Dublin team and an expert in qualified accounting careers, zones in on the benefits of working in and returning to practice.
+In this edition we zone in on the benefits of working in and returning to practice.

 In recent years, there has been an increase in the belief that once those 3/3.5 years of a training contract are complete, professionals should immediately desert practice and flock to the seemingly alluring world of industry.
 The hours are shorter, the salary is better, and within a few short years you’ll be climbing the career ladder quicker than you ever imagined; right!?
 Not quite!

-Here Heather catches up with Aisling McGarrigle, who began her training contract with a Big Four firm in 2006, and is now a Director in Audit.
+Here we catch up with Aisling McGarrigle, who began her training contract with a Big Four firm in 2006, and is now a Director in Audit.
 After a brief stint in a large FMCG business in industry, Aisling returned to the same Big Four firm, as she had quickly realised the grass isn’t as green or more prosperous on the “other side”.

 Opportunities to Fast-track Your Career